gnunn-gitops/standards/folders.md

 ## Introduction

+Approximately 8 months ago I began my GitOps journey with kustomize followed shortly thereafter with adding ArgoCD after being introduced to it by my colleague Andrew Pitt.
+When I started working with kustomize one thing I looked for was a set of standards around practices and folder layout in order to apply some consistency to the work I was doing.
+Unfortunately I didn't find much beyond overly simplistic suggestions that didn't really work, at least for me, once I scaled them out to more real world situations.

+As a result I ended up crafting my own set of standards which I'm still using to this day and I thought I'd share it more broadly.
+Now I am absolutely not saying this is the end all, be all of standards.
+I think standards are very dependent on the nature of the applications, the organizational structure, the development methodology being used, etc. I don't think there is a standard that is right for everyone, so in this case this is something that works for me and could maybe be useful to others as a data point when crafting there own standards.

+As an aside, my wife knows I have a love of laptop bags because I always feel like each bag is a little better then one before in terms of structure, layout, pockets, etc. My standards here are pretty much the same, I reserve the right to change it if I find something better.
+I would also love to get input from others in terms of what works for them, so feel free to comment below.

 ## Principles

+When formulating GitOps standards, it is very important to establish a set of principles as a baseline that all other standards must follow and adhere too.
+The set of principles being followed here include:

 * __Do__ separate code (i.e. java, python, etc) from manifests (i.e. yaml) into different repos.
 * __Do__ minimize yaml duplication, no copy paste